reactioncommerce/reaction-docs/developer/community-showcase.md

     width: 100%;
   }

-  .info p.social-links a,
+  .info a,
-  .info p.social-links a:hover {
+  .info a:hover {
     text-decoration: none;
     text-align: right;
   }